NilPointer-Software/bdfd-wiki/src/resources/security.md

 3. **Was the link sent by a friend?**

      At first glimpse, you'd assume this makes the link more trustworthy.
-But, it could be that their account has been compromised, so still be careful when clicking links from friends.
+But, it could be that their account has been compromised, so you should still be careful when clicking links from friends.

 4. **Too good to be true?**